Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 ### Single conentrator with single LNS

 This is the most basic deployment you can chose.
-It does only deploy 1 concentrator per and one network server.
+It does only deploy 1 concentrator and one network server.
 Each sensor can at most reach a single concentrator.

 #### Advantages